Jon Cottrell β€” Enterprise CRM Systems Advisor

 The experience that matters

 One area of that experience warrants specific mention.
 For eleven years I was the operational owner of Oracle's global CRM contact dataset, a record set that ranged over time between 12 and 25 million contacts across every Oracle business unit and geography.
 In that role I acted as data steward, subject matter expert, and de facto global process owner for contact data quality.
 I designed and operationalized the governance model that reduced duplication to under 0.5% and maintained it there over time.
 In 2026, as organizations layer AI on top of contact datasets that have never been properly governed, that experience is directly relevant.
 AI does not fix ungoverned data.
-It amplifies the consequences of it.
+It amplifies the consequences of it and it does it very, very quickly.

 How I work